yiminl18/filterplusdb/vanillacore/src/README.txt

 - output: Scan, and next() returns each tuple this tuple is not the join result, but product result
 - data flow between IndexJoin and SelectScan: pipeline, each next() in SelectScan will call next() in IndexJoin
+- IndexJoin is able to add theta join filter point in next() or resetIndex function

 -MultiBufferProduct -- actually a nested loop join
 - input: Plan lhs, rhs